nology-tech/react-code-along/notes/plan.md

 </section>
 ```

-Update the App.scss with the new styles.
+Update the App.scss with the new styles below.

 ```scss
 // App.scss